-The ideal candidate must have demonstrated excellent writing and project management skills, relationship management experience, and the ability to prioritize and manage multiple projects and deliver on deadlines.
-Exposure to fundraising work is highly desired.
-Exposure to financial services industry or impact investing a plus.
+The successful candidate will have demonstrated excellent writing, critical thinking, and project management skills; the ability to prioritize and manage multiple projects and deliver on deadlines; and experience in collaborating effectively with stakeholders across teams.
+Exposure to concepts related to impact investing, sustainable finance, or general investing is highly desired.

 • Bachelor’s degree required (communications or related degree a plus).

-• At least 5 years of relevant work experience demonstrating strong writing and editing abilities, organizational skills, and strategic thinking.
+• 5 years of relevant work experience demonstrating strong writing and editing abilities, organizational skills, and strategic thinking.

 • Proven ability to effectively interpret and synthesize at times complex inputs from a variety of stakeholders to develop compelling narratives.